Input Reduction Enhanced LLM-based Program Repair: Approach

 If no candidate succeeds, the run is reported as a failure.

-Listing~\ref{lst:repair_prompt} shows the exact prompt template.
-If truncation occurred, the ellipsis token appears inside the fenced block to signal omitted lines.
+If truncation occurred in the inferences of patches, the ellipsis token appears inside the fenced block to signal omitted lines.
 No other explanatory text is added, keeping the prompt well below typical context limits even on compact LLMs.